 - Dental treatments that can take several appointments under normal circumstances can often be done in a single appointment when dental sedation is used.

-Will it hurt?
+Will dental sedation hurt?

-You will be awake, but you’ll be deeply relaxed.
+Conscious sedation dentistry means that you will be awake, but you’ll be deeply relaxed.

-Will a dental professional be monitoring me?
+Will a dental professional be monitoring me while under sedation?

 Your vital signs will be monitored throughout your entire visit, and you’ll never be left alone.

 Typically, the effects of sedation dentistry will last from two hours to six hours, depending on how much is needed for the procedure.

 Will I need someone to come with me to the appointment?